By Star Hughes-Gorup

 Enter creative desk solutions.
 It started with the “stand up desk” – the easiest and least expensive way to combat sitting at your desk for hours at a day while still getting your work done.

 But we are now finding that standing alone is not enough.
-We are now seeing the rise of treadmill desks, bike desks, under desk elliptical machines, and…wait for it… surf-in-place desks.
+We are now seeing the rise of treadmill desks, bike desks, under desk elliptical machines, and…wait for it… surf-in-place desks trends.

 While many have questioned employees’ abilities to get work done while on the treadmill, studies have shown that, after the initial learning curve of getting used to the treadmill, the long-term benefits are invaluable.
 According to the New York Times, “One study presented at the 2015 annual meeting of the American College of Sports Medicine in San Diego found that previously sedentary office workers who walked slowly at a treadmill desk for two hours each workday for two months significantly improved their blood pressure and slept better at night.”